Easy Candied Pecans Recipe – Maple Sweetened & Chili Spiced (or Not)

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-Then say hello to healthy maple sweetened chili spiced pecans!
-This recipe is like the sweet little sister to these spiced nuts (which are also easy and amazing), but when you want just a touch of sweet glaze along with some spice.
-And really that may be like, ALL the time.
+Then say hello to this candied pecans recipe sweetened only with maple syrup!
+These pecans are like the sweet little sister to these spiced nuts (which are also easy and amazing), but when you want just a touch of sweet glaze along with some optional spice.

-What makes them healthy?
-Well, we know that pecans are a good source of filling fiber (that's why I like to have nuts as an afternoon snack - they stick with you way longer than crackers) and they also have quite a few vitamins and minerals.
+Are pecans coated with maple syrup healthy?
+We know that pecans are a good source of filling fiber and good-for-you fats (that’s why I like to have a few nuts as an afternoon snack – they stick with you longer than crackers) and they also have quite a few vitamins and minerals.
+The the maple syrup makes them taste decadent, BUT there’s only 3 tablespoons to 2-1/2 cup of nuts, so that’s a lot less than most of the sugar-laden glazed nut recipes.

-That's only 3 ingredients + the spices, if you're counting - just another reason to love them!
+That’s only 3 ingredients + the optional spices, if you’re counting – just another reason to love this recipe!

-I'm going to have to apologize, though - these are addictive and you may not be able to stop eating them, a-hem.
-But like in everything I've been talking about around here for the last few years, moderation of real, honest food made with the purest ingredients you can find is all good.
+I’m going to have to apologize, though – these are addictive and you may not be able to stop eating them, a-hem.
+But like in everything I’ve talked about, moderation of real, honest food made with the purest ingredients you can find is all good.
+My solution?
+Out of sight, out of mind.
+As soon as they’re cooled, place them in a mason jar and put them in the cupboard.

 Or just give most of them away, keeping a few for your snacks and salads – you will be loved, I promise.